tomhuang12/awesome-k8s-resources/readme.md

 ### Command Line Tools
 - :green_heart:[Helm](https://github.com/helm/helm) :fire::fire::fire::fire::fire: - Helm is a tool for managing Charts.
 Charts are packages of pre-configured Kubernetes resources.
+- :green_heart:[Helmfile](https://github.com/helmfile/helmfile) :fire::fire::fire::fire::fire: - Helmfile is a declarative spec for deploying helm charts.
+- :green_heart:[Helmwave](https://github.com/helmwave/helmwave) :fire::fire::fire: - Helmwave is helm3-native tool for deploy your Helm Charts.
+It is like Docker-Compose, but for Helm.
 - :green_heart:[Infra](https://github.com/infrahq/infra) :fire::fire::fire: - Infra enables you to discover and access infrastructure (e.g. Kubernetes, databases).
 We help you connect an identity provider such as Okta or Azure active directory, and map users/groups with the permissions you set to your infrastructure.
 - :green_heart:[K9s](https://github.com/derailed/k9s) :fire::fire::fire::fire::fire: - K9s provides a terminal UI to interact with your Kubernetes clusters.
 - :green_heart:[kapp](https://github.com/vmware-tanzu/carvel-kapp) :fire::fire::fire: - kapp is a simple deployment tool focused on the concept of "Kubernetes application" — a set of resources with the same label